varlociraptor/varlociraptor.github.io/content/docs/calling.md

 The generic mode allows to define a calling scenario via a variant calling grammar.
 The grammar allows to define the desired scenario in a [YAML](https://yaml.org) file.
-For example, the following defines a normal/tumor/relapse model (i.e., joint calling of tumor and relapse after therapy against normal):
+For example, the following defines a normal/tumor/relapse model with a uniform prior (i.e., joint calling of tumor and relapse after therapy against normal):

 ```yaml
 samples: